Ammonia, Blood - Saskatoon

 Collection procedure

-- Patient should not smoke prior to sampling
+Patient should not smoke prior to sampling

-- Capillary collection tubes may be used
+Capillary collection tubes may be used

-- Transport specimen immediately to the laboratory
+Transport specimen on ice immediately to the laboratory

-- Centrifuged plasma must be received on ice in testing laboratory within 1 hour of collection.
+Centrifuged plasma must be received on ice in testing laboratory within 1 hr of collection.
 If this is not possible the sample must be aliquoted and frozen before sending.

 Required volume

-- Optimal volume: 4.0 mL full collection tube
+Optimal Volume: 4.0 mL Full collection tube

-- Minimum volume: 1.0 mL
+Minimum Volume: 1.0 mL

 (Submitting the minimum volume makes it impossible to repeat the test or perform confirmatory/reflex testing.
 In some situations, a minimum volume may require a second collection.)